 Skim & Sand

-Installing wallpaper over a smooth flat clean surface is the always best method of application.
+Installing wallpaper over a smooth, flat, and clean surface is always the best method of application.
 Textured walls can be skim coated and sanded smooth.
 If done right, this will fill in all the cracks, blemishes, and unevenness of the wall.

 There are a variety of techniques and approaches to skim walls.
 A fairly simple method calls for a bucket of all-purpose joint compound, mud pan, putty knife, and sandpaper.

 - Fill a mud pan with joint compound and, using a putty knife, apply the compound onto the textured wall.

 - Smooth it over the wall using up-and-down and side-to-side motions until it’s even and you’ve covered the entire wall.